iterative/mlem.ai/content/docs/get-started/index.md

 <admon type="info">

-We didn't have to specify any of this information ourselves.
+You didn't have to specify any of this information directly.
 MLEM inspects the object and infers all of this automatically!
 We call this process [codification] of the model.